Dying Daylight

 Culture and Tradition

-Introduction This essay looks at three figures from the 1940s, Strom Thurmond and Julius Waring.
+Introduction This essay looks at two figures from the 1940s, Strom Thurmond and Julius Waring.
 It examines both the culture and tradition of the south from this era and the stance of these two figures within it.
 Further, this essay will consider how white supremacist tactics have operated and evolved.
 Finally, it will argue aContinue reading “Culture and Tradition”

 Am I the Conservative Here?